eliazonta/eliazonta/README.md

   👋🏻 Hi, I'm Elia Zonta, a Software Engineering Student from Italy 🇮🇹 🍝 🤌🏻

-  🔬 I'm currently studying for a bachelor's degree in Trento University Information Engineering Department
+  🔬 I'm currently studying for a bachelor's degree in Trento University's Information Engineering Department

   🎓 I graduated from I.T.I.S.
 Enrico Fermi High School in the **elettronics - automation** field